 In the event of an emergency, call 911.
 The Emergency Phone Number on Campus is 555.

 If using your cell phone, it is #555.

 All samples to be handled or stored at "The Point" must have proper identification labels attached.
 Label information must include: research program and individual contact names, materials enclosed with date of entry.
 All samples to be stored must be placed in mouse proof containers.

 Vernalization Room, Freezers

 The use of cold rooms/freezers (rooms 008A-008E inclusive, plus rooms 192 and 193) requires that anything placed in these rooms be identified with the user's name and the anticipated finish date.

-The University of Manitoba has implemented a new electronic procurement system called “EPIC” which is now how we make essentially all of our purchases.
-Please contact Amanda in the Plant Science general office, or send orders to email@example.com and be sure to include your supervisor’s name and valid fund number.
+The University of Manitoba uses an electronic procurement system called “EPIC” which is how we make essentially all of our purchases.
+Please contact Jackie in the Plant Science general office, or send orders to email@example.com and be sure to include your supervisor’s name and valid fund number.
 Please note that all purchases are to be approved by your supervisor prior to the purchase.
 Please ask questions prior to your purchase.
-Amanda or Allison will be able to assist you.
+Jackie (or The Order Desk) will be able to assist you.

 Petty cash is discouraged but allowed in certain circumstances (up to a maximum of $50, cash or debit card purchases only).
 The original receipt is required and must indicate method of payment.
 Contact Bev in Plant Science general office for petty cash reimbursement.

 Credit card purchases must be claimed by you through CONCUR.